fp7mplane/protocol-ri/doc/protocol-spec.md

 ## Indirect Export

 Many common measurement infrastructures involve a large number of probes exporting large volumes of data to a (much) smaller number of repositories, where data is reduced and analyzed.
 Since (1) the mPlane protocol is not particularly well-suited to the bulk transfer of data and (2) fidelity is better ensured when minimizing translations between representations, the channel between the probes and the repositories is in this case external to mPlane.
-This **indirect export** channel either a standard export protocol such as IPFIX, or a proprietary protocol unique to the probe/repository pair; all that is necessary is that (1) the client, exporter, and collector agree on a schema to define the data to be transferred and (2) the exporter and collector share a common protocol for export
+This **indirect export** channel either a standard export protocol such as IPFIX, or a proprietary protocol unique to the probe/repository pair; all that is necessary is that (1) the client, exporter, and collector agree on a schema to define the data to be transferred and (2) the exporter and collector share a common protocol for export.

 An example arrangement is shown in the figure below:

 ![Figure 5](./indirect-export.png)

-*[**Editor's Note** discuss this]*
+Here, we consider a client speaking to both an exporter and a collector via a client-initiated connection.
+The client first receives an export capability from the exporter (with verb `measure` and with a protocol identified in the `export` section) and a collection capability from the collector (with the verb `collect` and with a URL in the `export` section describing where the exporter should export).
+The client then sends a specification to the exporter, which matches the schema and parameter constraints of both the export and collection capabilities, with the collector's URL in the `export` section.

+The exporter initiates export to the collector using the specified protocol, and replies with a receipt that can be used to interrupt the export, should it have an indefinite temporal scope.
+In the meantime, it sends data matching the capability's schema directly to the collector.

 # The Role of the Supervisor